LGBTQ Rights and Issues

-As the first openly LGBT representative in New York State, I have long fought for equality for the LGBT community.
-Although, after a long and hard struggle we emerged victorious on the issue of marriage equality, there are still many pressing issues that impact the LGBT community which I continue to address.
+As the first openly LGBTQ representative in New York State, I have long fought for equality for the LGBTQ community.
+Although, after many strides in some areas, and a long, difficiult struggle we emerged victorious on the issue of marriage equality, there are still many pressing issues that impact the LGBTQ community which I continue to address.

 Assisting LGBT Elder Veterans